neams-th-coe/cardinal/doc/content/tutorials/cht1.md

   end=Executioner

 Next, the solution methodology is specified.
-Although the solid phase only includes time-independent kernels, the heat conduction is run as a transient because nekRS ultimately must be run as a transient (nekRS lacks a steady solver).
+Although the solid phase only includes time-independent kernels, the heat conduction is run as a transient because NekRS ultimately must be run as a transient (NekRS lacks a steady solver).
 A nonlinear tolerance of $10^{-6}$ is used for each solid time step, and the overall coupled simulation is considered converged once the relative change in the solution between steps is less than $5\times10^{-4}$.
 Finally, an output format of Exodus II is specified.